Origins and Popularity of Astrology

-After its invention by the Babylonians (whose priests used astrology and the equally sensible practice of reading the entrails of animals to "foretell" the futures of kings and nations), astrology was further developed by the ancient Greeks, who named the planets after their deities and ascribed the qualities of those deities to the planets.
+After its invention by the Babylonians (whose priests both used astrology and read the entrails of animals to foretell the futures of kings and nations), astrology was further developed by the ancient Greeks, who named the planets after their deities and ascribed the qualities of those deities to the planets.
 (Those qualities are still the ones ascribed to the planets in "modern" astrology.)
 Finally, in the second century c.e., Ptolemy wrote his Tetrabiblos, the astrological bible, in the city of Alexandria and brought astrology into its "modern" form.

-During the Middle Ages, astrology was banned by the church, and it wasn’t resurrected until the Renaissance, along with the writings of the Greeks.
-The rise of science sent astrology into eclipse once again, and it didn’t resurface as a widely held belief until the turbulent years of the early twentieth century.
+During the Middle Ages, astrology was denounced by the church and went into eclipse, though it remained popular in the islamic world and in the East.
+In Europe, it began to flourish in the late Middle Ages, from roughly the 13th century on, and was very popular during the Renaissance.
+But the rise of science toward the end of the period sent astrology into eclipse once again, and it didn’t resurface as a widely held belief until the turbulent years of the early twentieth century.

 Since its resurrection, belief in astrology has touched all segments of the population, not only in the U.S., but in Europe as well.
 Most of the top Nazis believed in astrology.
 Himmler’s astrologer, Wilhelm Wulff, even wrote a book on the subject, Zodiac and Swastika.
 Hitler himself, however, apparently did not believe in astrology and viewed it as merely a convenient means of manipulation.

-At present, two-thirds of U.S. daily newspapers carry horoscopes.
-There are at least 10,000 full-time and 175,000 part-time astrologers in the country.
-And astrologically related books and magazines are a glut on the market.
+In the 1980s, two-thirds of U.S. daily newspapers carried horoscopes.
+There were at least 10,000 full-time and 175,000 part-time astrologers in the country.
+And astrologically related books and magazine articles were a glut on the market.
 A few sample titles: "The Astrology Way to Stock Market Profits," "Birth Control by Astrology," "Astrology: Judging Compatibility," and "Choosing by the Stars: Appropriate Perfumes."
+Things haven't changed much since then.
+If anything, the percentage of newspapers carrying astrology columns has probably gone up, the number of astrologers has almost certainly gone up along with population and credulity, and astrology books still sell like, well, astrology books.

 (A number of years ago I wrote a "horrorscope" for a humor magazine in which I listed among my credits an article in Motor Trend titled, "Astrology and MPGs: Tune Your Car by the Stars."
-After reviewing the available writings by astrologers, my only question is when Motor Trend will get around to publishing such an article.)
+After reviewing the titles of books written by astrologers, my only question is when Motor Trend will get around to publishing such an article.)

 In addition to its being based on the magical "principle of correspondences," there are many other reasons to regard astrology as a system of magic rather than as a science.
 First of all, astrologers have never attempted to explain how astrology supposedly works—that is, why the apparent positions of different astronomical bodies supposedly have different effects upon different people.
 As Bart Bok, former president of the American Astronomical Society, put it: